+Published by

-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3780 4147 Fax: +44 20 7229 6910
+Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3780 4147 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2018 No photocopying without a CLA licence.
-First published 2012 Seventh edition ISBN 978-1-78915-010-0 The information provided in this publication is general and may not apply in a specific situation.
+The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
-This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
+This information is not intended to create, nor does receipt of it constitute, a lawyer- client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-The information provided was verified between June and July 2018.
+The information provided was verified between June and July 2019.
 Be advised that this is a developing area.